microsoft/MCW-Cloud-native-applications/Hands-on lab/Before the HOL - Containers and DevOps.md

     ``` bash
     sudo add-apt-repository "deb [arch=amd64] https://download.docker.com/linux/ubuntu $(lsb_release -cs) stable"
     ```
-5. Add NodeJs PPA to use NodeJS LTS release and Update the Ubuntu packages and install Docker engine, node.js and the node package manager in a single step by typing the following in a single line command.
+5. Add NodeJs PPA to use NodeJS LTS release and Update the Ubuntu packages and install Docker engine, node.js and the node package manager.
+Type the following commands.
 When asked if you would like to proceed, respond by typing "y" and pressing enter.

     ``` bash
     sudo apt-get install curl python-software-properties
     curl -sL https://deb.nodesource.com/setup_8.x | sudo -E bash -
     sudo apt-get update && sudo apt install docker-ce nodejs npm mongodb-clients
     ```

+5. Install Docker.
+    ``` bash
+    sudo apt install docker.io
+    ```

-6. Now, upgrade the Ubuntu packages to the latest version by typing the following in a single line command.
+7. Now, upgrade the Ubuntu packages to the latest version by typing the following in a single line command.
 When asked if you would like to proceed, respond by typing "y" and pressing enter.

     ``` bash
     sudo apt-get upgrade
     ```

-7. Install `docker-compose`
+8. Install `docker-compose`

     ```bash
     sudo curl -L https://github.com/docker/compose/releases/download/1.21.2/docker-compose-`uname -s`-`uname -m` -o /usr/local/bin/docker-compose
     sudo chmod +x /usr/local/bin/docker-compose
     ```

-8. When the command has completed, check the Docker version installed by executing this command.
+9. When the command has completed, check the Docker version installed by executing this command.
 The output may look something like that shown in the following screen shot.
 Note that the server version is not shown yet, because you didn't run the command with elevated privileges (to be addressed shortly).

     ``` bash
     docker version